Author: Cynthia Voigt

 Award-winning author Cynthia Voigt has penned a novel for readers who grew up loving her Newbery Award-winning novels for children and young adults.
 By Any Name features an indelible woman who sees lines as meant to be crossed, changing the lives of all who come into contact with her indefatigable spirit.

 From the award-winning author of Homecoming and Dicey's Song comes a heartfelt adult novel perfect for readers of Judy Blume.

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

+By Any Name by Cynthia Voigt is an historical fiction that is reminiscent of Margaret Laurence’s The Stone Angel.
 As a fan of Cynthia Voigt’s many novels for teens, such as Dicey’s Song, I was thrilled to discover this new adult contemporary.
-By Any Name is an historical fiction that is reminiscent of Margaret Laurence’s The Stone Angel.
 The story of Rida’s life is told through the eyes of her daughter Beth and really captures the era beautifully.
 Also, the references to Little Women by Louisa May Alcott that are sprinkled throughout the story add to its theme in a unique way.

 I might be presumptuous in referring By Any Name to The Stone Angel by Margaret Laurence because it is probably more recognizable to Canadians.
 However, By Any Name has so many timeless themes, such as aging and reminiscing that one cannot help but connect these two literary works.
 Voigt has created a spunky main character in Rida who exudes strength and independence in a time where women were typically oppressed.
 Rida is definitely inspirational and those familiar with Cynthia Voigt’s other works will find a similar well-developed fierce female in this book as well.